saulrh/saulrh.github.io/_posts/2019-12-14-cream-cheese-cookies-recipe.md

 ## Directions
 1. Preheat oven to 350.
 1. If cream cheese is not at room temperature, wait until it is.
-Microwaving cream cheese is not a good idea.
-Maybe try to heat it up using friction from the mixer?
+Microwaving cream cheese is not a good idea. it up using friction from the mixer?
 1. Combine butter, cream cheese, sugar.
 Beat until extremely fluffy.
 1. Add egg and vanilla extract.